 According to another study, the chance of dying while riding a motorcycle accident is 21% per vehicle mile traveled.

 While we’re not pointing fingers at the reasons for these figures, we believe drivers must understand how to increase their survival chances.
-This way, identifying the vulnerabilities of your odds of being in a motorcycle accident will depend on each motorcyclist’s riding habits, performance, and lifestyle.

 Your chances of Surviving a Motorcycle Accident in Your Lifetime